SentinelOne API Configuration

 - Log in to your SentinelOne management console.

-Click Download to save the API token.
+Click Download to save the API token, or copy it to paste into the AlienApp.

 Note: If you have previously enabled syslog collection for the SentinelOne Syslog AlienApp, you need to disable syslog collection when you connect the SentinelOne API to USM Anywhere to prevent duplicate logs.